The women at the center of Harvey Weinstein's LA rape trial - NewsBreak

 Weinstein's attorneys denied the encounter happened, and said there was no evidence she was forced to remain in the room.

-JANE DOE 3: Hired by Weinstein to give him a massage in May of 2010, she, like Young, testified that Weinstein trapped her in a hotel bathroom, groped her and masturbated in front of her.
-She expressed shame and disgust that she agreed to see and work on Weinstein again afterward, a common thread among several witnesses that the defense zeroed in on during cross-examinations.
+JANE DOE 3: Hired by Weinstein to give him a massage in May of 2010, she, like Young, testified that she testified that Weinstein trapped her in a hotel bathroom, groped her and masturbated in front of her.
+She expressed shame and disgust that she agreed to see and work on Weinstein again afterward, a common thread among several witnesses that the defense zeroed in on during cross-examinations .

 “That’s one of the reasons why I didn’t want to come forward,” she said, “because this is embarrassing.”